YES Network Talent

 In addition to YES, Frazier co-hosts the daily “Foul Territory” independent MLB digital show alongside A.J.
 Pierzynski, Erik Kratz and Adam Jones, on which the former players interview current MLB stars.
 Video versions of the show can be found on YouTube and Twitch, while Spotify, Apple Podcasts and other podcast platforms host an audio-only version of the show.

-The YES Network, the most-watched regional sports network in the country 18 of the last 20 years, is the exclusive regional television home of the 27-time World Champion New York Yankees, the Brooklyn Nets and the New York Liberty.
-The network has won 141 New York Emmy Awards since its 2002 launch.
+The YES Network, the most-watched regional sports network in the country 18 of the last 21 years, is the exclusive regional media home of the 27-time World Champion New York Yankees and the Brooklyn Nets.
+The network has won 146 New York Emmy Awards since its 2002 launch.

-He has earned two New York Emmy Award nominations for his YES work.
+He has earned eight New York Emmy Award nominations for his YES work.

-The YES Network, the most-watched regional sports network in the country 18 of the last 20 years, is the exclusive regional television home of the 27-time World Champion New York Yankees, the Brooklyn Nets and the New York Liberty.
-The network has won 141 New York Emmy Awards since its 2002 launch.
+The YES Network, the most-watched regional sports network in the country 18 of the last 21 years, is the exclusive regional television home of the 27-time World Champion New York Yankees and the Brooklyn Nets.
+The network has won 146 New York Emmy Awards since its 2002 launch.

 In addition to reaching the NBA Finals twice with the Nets, Jefferson won an NBA Championship with the Cleveland Cavaliers in 2016, was named to Second-Team All-Rookie in 2002 with the Nets, won a Bronze Medal with the U.S. Men’s Basketball Team at the 2004 Olympics, and scored 14,904 career points in his NBA career.